Opendock Blog

 1. Set Clear Goals and KPIs

 Before adopting a new tool, define what success looks like.
 Are you aiming to reduce dwell times, prevent missed appointments, or gain earlier insights into delays?
-Clear goals help you track and optimize performance.
+Clear goals help you track and optimize performance from day one, giving you a baseline to measure against in 30, 60, and 90 days post-launch.

 2. Involve Key Stakeholders Early